Tableau Stabilization and Lattice Paths: The main result

 We claim that for each $i$, we can make $P_i$ stays weakly above the bounding path $L_i$.
-For path $P_1$, left-shifting gives us a path such that it starts at $(1,k)$ and each horizontal segment has size $1$ before the path reaches the top row.
+For path $P_1$, left-shifting gives us some path that starts at $(1,k)$ with an up move, and each horizontal segment has size $1$ before the path reaches the top row.
 Hence $P_1$ is weakly above $ L_1 $.
 Now inductively assume that path $ P_j $ lies above $ L_j $ for all $ j = 1, \dots, (i - 1) $.
 If $P_i$ dips below $L_i$ at some point, pick the earliest point that this happens.
 Then in this row, $P_i$ must have horizontal segment of size at least $2$.
-From the fact that $P_{i-1}$ is weakly above $L_{i-1}$, we have the empty space necessary to left-shift $P_i$ so it lies weakly above $L_i$ in this row using \Cref{lem:leftshift}.
+From the fact that $P_{i-1}$ is weakly above $L_{i-1}$, we have the empty space necessary to left-shift $P_i$ weakly above $L_i$ in this row using \Cref{lem:leftshift}.
 We continue to similarly adjust $ P_i $ by left-shifting any other points where $ P_i $ goes below $ L_i $, so we may assume without loss of generality that $ P_i $ stays weakly above $ L_i $, completing our induction.